-In 2023, in addition to the Legislature passing SB 210 (supported by the Sober Homes Task Force), the state budget included funding for a statewide study on zoning regulations for community residences and recovery residences.
-The study will enable the legislature to enact a standard zoning template for local governments to follow, saving local governments time and resources.
-This issue was supported in the City's 2023 Legislative Agenda.
+In 2023, in addition to the Legislature passing SB 210 (supported by the State Attorney's Addiction Recovery Task Force ("SAARTF") formerly Sober Homes Task Force), the state budget included funding for a statewide study on zoning regulations for community residences and recovery residences.
+As a result of this study which was completed in July, 2024, SAARTF is proposing legislation that will treat all group homes for disabled persons the same under state law and will provide for minimum distances between same in order to help avoid the creation of a de facto social service district.
+The study enables the legislature to enact a standard zoning template for local governments to follow, saving local governments time and resources.
+This issue was supported in the City's 2023 and 2024 Legislative Agenda.